 Working at a smaller firm like Collective Insights was an eye-opening experience for me.
 First, everyone knows each other at the office – and not just on a surface level, but on a deep, personal level.

 When I started my first job at the large consulting firm, I thought I’d get to choose my career path from here since there will be so many opportunities!
 That ended up being only partially true: I did have many opportunities after leaving the firm, but during my time there, I felt limited in my career path.
 When I began my role as a consultant, I was assigned as an SAP CRM consultant.
 Later on, I was seeking a new challenge and asked to be changed to an SAP Business Warehouse consultant, but my request was rejected because there were too many people in that division.

 At that point, instead of having the opportunity to drive my career, I was on a railroad path to be an expert SAP CRM consultant.
 This led to opportunities that brought me to CI, so I am not discounting the benefit of my previous experience.
 Still, I was disappointed with the lack of ownership I had over my career path.
 I knew that if I applied to non-SAP projects, I would not get the role because I was expected to stay in my area of expertise.
 This felt very limiting to me.

-Unlike my experience at the large firm, I feel like there so many opportunities for a new challenge at CI, which genuinely excites me.
-Also, I’ve been able to expand beyond the Business Analyst role and act as the Project Manager for certain projects, which means I can lead and voice my opinion directly with the client.
-This is a unique benefit of working at an agile and startup firm like CI.
+Unlike my experience at the large firm, I feel like there are so many opportunities for a new challenge at CI, which genuinely excites me.
+I’ve also been able to expand beyond the Business Analyst role and act as the Project Manager for certain projects, which means I can lead and voice my opinion directly with the client.
+This is a unique benefit of working at a small, yet agile firm like CI.